fsdn-projects/FSDN/README.md

 | Lower case letters | `Dictionary<tkey, tvalue>` | `tkey`, `tvalue` | `<T>` can be omitted if it is all lower case |
 | Single letter | `List<T> -> int` | `T` | `<T>` can be omitted if it is single letter |

-Even if it is all lower case, built-in types such as `int` and `string` are not type parameters.
+Even if it is all lower case, built-in type names, such as `int` or `string`, are not treated as type parameters.

 The type parameter name in the query dose not have to match the type parameter name in API.
 For instance, `List<A>` matches `System.Collections.Generics.List<T>`.